RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 ### V. Challenges and Opportunities:
 Some challenges I find with GPT is with my classmate's work I find it difficult to see if their work is actually their work or if they are letting AI do all the talking as they play a front on their screen.
-Opportunities however is all the time I saved whenever dealing with things
+Also another challenge that I feel doesn't feel healthy at times is feeling almost lacking if I don't go to GPT for an assessment almost as if I have no confidence in just my thoughts alone.
+Opportunities however is all the time I saved whenever dealing with things, I can use it to other things that will benefit me.

 ### VI.
 Comparative Analysis: